NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### Deliberate discovery

-We should always try to create opportunities where we can learn something we do not know.
+We should always try to create opportunities where we can learn something we don't know.

 ### Work-Life Balance